 - Lots of parking

 - It’s expensive.
-The Tot time is just $5 for an hour and $1 for a pair of Zero Gravity socks and parents MUST jump and can jump for free WITH Zero Gravity socks.
-But other than that it costs $12 for your first hour and $4 for every additional 1/2 hour.
+The Tot time is just $6.99 for an hour and $2 for a pair of Zero Gravity socks and parents MUST jump and can jump for free WITH Zero Gravity socks.
+But other than that it costs $10.99 for your first hour with discounted rates for additional time.

 - It’s busy.
 There are many sold out blocks of time.
 Call to make sure you can still come.